mlg-/factory_girl_book_club/README.md

 ###Different Kinds of Objects (aka [Inheritance](http://www.rubydoc.info/gems/factory_girl/file/GETTING_STARTED.md#Inheritance))

-Our book clubs can have leaders.
+Let's say when our book club members sign up, they can either check a box to offer to lead their book club during its meetings or not.
 Passing override values to our `member` factory might get old after a while if we need to write 15 feature tests where a book club leader is required.
 Let's go ahead and make a permanent factory for this kind of object.
 We can do this by inheriting most of the properties we want from the parent `member` object:

 ```ruby
 factory :member do